National Library Week 2016 Press Kit

-National Library Week (April 12 - 18, 2015) is a time to celebrate the contributions of our nation's libraries and library workers and to promote library use and support.
+National Library Week (April 10 - 16, 2016) is a time to celebrate the contributions of our nation's libraries and library workers and to promote library use and support.
 From free access to books and online resources for families to library business centers that help support entrepreneurship and retraining, libraries offer opportunity to all.
-The theme for 2015 National Library Week is "Unlimited Possibilities @ your library."
+The theme for 2016 National Library Week is "Libraries Transform."

 First sponsored in 1958, National Library Week is a national observance sponsored by the American Library Association (ALA) and libraries across the country each April.
 It is a time to celebrate the contributions of our nation's libraries and librarians and to promote library use and support.
 All types of libraries - school, public, academic and special - participate.